bishDOTexe/bishDOTexe.github.io/_posts/2022-07-13-enumeration_using_gobuster.md

 ```

 <i> - In addition to the above default dirbuster wordlist directory, you can also reference other great publicly available wordlists for use!
 One example is [SecLists], a popular public GitHub repo.
-Feel free to download and experiement with any wordlist you're able to find (since the provided is just one example of many) and see which you find most useful!</i>
+Feel free to download and experiement with any wordlist you're able to find (since the provided is just one example of many) and see which you find most useful! - s</i>

 Once the initial directory completes, any sub-directories you find that look particularly interesting can be expanded upon by performing another gobuster dir scan.
 For example, if '/admin' was found from the initial scan, you can run another specifying '10.10.2.5/admin' to perform a more granular directory enumberation scan seen below.